coeykee/System-Programming/06/README.md

 	* Create mac.c file with a macro call.
 	* Create another mac_def.c file with macro definition in it.
 	* Use command "cpp mac.c > exp_mac.c"
-	* This save expanded program into exp_mac.c file
+	* This saves expanded program into exp_mac.c file